-The Benchmarking Report outlines the current state of IPF care and management in Europe, identifying best-performing countries along with challenges that demand greater political attention and an immediate response.
+The Benchmarking Report outlines the current state of IPF care and management in Europe.
+It identifies best-performing countries along with challenges that require greater political attention and an immediate response.
+The main highlights, across all countries, are summarised in the table below.